Semidefinite Programming and Nash Equilibria in Bimatrix Games: Bounds on for General Games

 \begin{lem} Let be a feasible solution to~\ref{SDP2}, such that the eigenvectors of $\M$ are partitioned into $a_i$ and $b_i$ with $\sum_{j=1}^m (a_i)_j = \sum_{j=1}^n (b_i)_j=s_i, \forall i$.
 Then \end{lem} \begin{proof} Using equations (\ref{Row constraint x}) and (\ref{Row constraint y}) we can write

 \jeff{where the last line follows from observing that terms where $i$ and $j$ are switched can be combined.} \end{proof}

-We can relate $\epsilon$ and $P-xy^T$ with the following lemma. \begin{lem} Consider any feasible solution $\M'$ to~\ref{SDP2} and the matrix $P-xy^T$.
-Then where $\|\cdot\|_1$ here denotes the entrywise L-1 norm, i.e., the sum of the absolute values of the entries of the matrix. \end{lem} \begin{proof} Let $D \mathrel{\mathop:}= P - xy^T$.
+We can relate $\epsilon$ and $P-xy^T$ with the following lemma. \begin{lem} \jeffg{Let the matrix $P$ and the vectors $x \defeq P1_n$ and $y \defeq P^T1_m$ come from any feasible solution to $\ref{SDP2}$.} Then where $\|\cdot\|_1$ here denotes the entrywise L-1 norm, i.e., the sum of the absolute values of the entries of the matrix. \end{lem} \begin{proof} Let $D \mathrel{\mathop:}= P - xy^T$.
 From Lemma~\ref{Bound for e}, If we then hold $D$ fixed and restrict that $A$ has entries bounded in [0,1], the quantity $\Tr(AD^T)$ is maximized when The resulting quantity $\Tr(AD^T)$ will then be the sum of all nonnegative elements of $D$.
 Since the sum of all elements in $D$ is zero, this quantity will be equal to $\frac{1}{2}\|D\|_1$.\\ The proof for $\epsilon_B$ is identical, and the result follows from that $\epsilon$ is the maximum of $\epsilon_A$ and $\epsilon_B$. \end{proof}